kyma-incubator/homebrew-kyma-incubator/README.md

 ## Homebrew formulas for kyma-incubator projects
-Use this repo to probive homebrew formulas to the kyma-incubator projects/tools
+Use this repo to provide homebrew formulas to the kyma-incubator projects and tools

 ### Installation
 Add the this repo as a brew tap: `brew tap kyma-incubator/kyma-incubator`